Hagnap/Design-Patterns-in-TypeScript/README.md

 # Design-Patterns-in-TypeScript

 ## Project is a WIP
 At the moment this project is still a WIP as I am learning these design patterns in my free-time outside of work.
-Eventually I plan on having the 23 design patterns discussed in the Gang of Four book.
+Eventually I plan on having the 23 design patterns discussed in the Gang of Four Design Patterns book.

 ## Purpose of this Project
 The past few months I have been going down the JavaScript rabbit hole and enjoying it.
 However, I've always wished JavaScript was a statically typed language.
 When I first started programming I used statically typed langauges (Java, C++, C, C#) and got used to defining the data-type.
 It was something I also used to help write code with less errors and that was easier to read (for me).
 I like knowing what data-type is going to be stored in a variable, get passed into a function, and so on.
 So I setup TypeScript on my computer.
 I've been loving it so far.
 I can do everything I can do in JavaScript and define my data-types, it is a bit more verbose when it comes to the code but I am happy with the trade-off.